czuger/potamos/README.md

     bundle install
     ruby generate.rb

-Results are in the pic directory.
+Results are in the pics directory.